bloominstituteoftechnology/node-testing2-guided-solution/README.md

 **Emphasize that all of these inserts target the test database (test.db3)**, running the server will show the data from the `hobbits.db3` database.

-## Deploy to Heroku with PostgreSQL
+## If time allows: Deploy to Heroku with PostgreSQL

 - new app
 - connect it